coleenquadros/configuration/docs/app-sre/monitoring.md

 For example: Creating a variable called `datasource` has the following steps.

 In Dashboard Settings -> Variables -> New:
-Name: datasource
+* Name: datasource
-Type: Datasource
+* Type: Datasource
-Datasource Options.type: `Prometheus`
+* Datasource Options.type: `Prometheus`
-Datasource Options.instanceNameFilter: `/a regexp limiting the datasources available for your dashboard/`
+* Datasource Options.instanceNameFilter: `/a regexp limiting the datasources available for your dashboard/`

-NOTE: It is **very** important that you filter the datasources relevant to your dashboard as the users of it won't usually know which are the prometheis that will have your dashboard data.
-Showing all the prometheus datasources available is usually wrong and will only make for a poor dashboard experience.
+> NOTE: It is **very** important that you filter the datasources relevant to your dashboard as the users of it won't usually know which are the prometheis that will have your dashboard data.
+Showing all the prometheus datasources available is usually wrong and will only make for a poor user experience.

 Click Add.